Critical $O(d)$-equivariant biharmonic maps: Abstract

 \section{Abstract}

-We study $O(d)$-equivariant polyharmonic maps and their associated heat flows, paying particular attention to the (energy-)critical biharmonic case.
-We are mainly interested in blowup phenomena for the higher-order flows.
-Such results have been hard to prove, due to the inapplicability of the maximum principle to these cases.
-Our main result proves that blowup occurs in the biharmonic map heat flow from $B^4(0, 1)$ into $S^4$.
-To our knowledge, this was the first example of blowup in the higher-order polyharmonic map heat flows.
-We present Mathematica code for computing our symmetry reduction for the polyharmonic map heat flow of any order.
-This code is then used to explicitly compute our symmetry reduction for the biharmonic case.
-Next, the possible $O(4)$-equivariant biharmonic maps from $\R^4$ into $S^4$ are classified.
-Finally, we show that there exists, in contrast to the harmonic map analogue, equivariant biharmonic maps from $B^4(0,1)$ into $S^4$ that wind around $S^4$ as many times as we wish.
+We study $O(d)$-equivariant biharmonic maps in the critical dimension.
+A major consequence of our study concerns the corresponding heat flow.
+More precisely, we prove that blowup occurs in the biharmonic map heat flow from $B^4(0, 1)$ into $S^4$.
+To our knowledge, this was the first example of blowup for the biharmonic map heat flow.
+Such results have been hard to prove, due to the inapplicability of the maximum principle in the biharmonic case.
+Furthermore, we classify the possible $O(4)$-equivariant biharmonic maps from $\R^4$ into $S^4$, and we show that there exists, in contrast to the harmonic map analogue, equivariant biharmonic maps from $B^4(0,1)$ into $S^4$ that wind around $S^4$ as many times as we wish.
 We believe that the ideas developed herein could be useful in the study of other higher-order parabolic equations.